dalykeith/Explore_Galway-MobileApp/README.md

 Page three displays contact information of the Developer Keith Daly.
 At the base of the page is a local Facebook page api desplaying regular updates on things to do and see within Galway city.

+# Download

+If you would like this app on your mobile device.

+Download the App 'Ionic View' on the Google playstore or the Apple App store.
+*click* Preview App
+860ddfde will be the preview code